 Senior District Consultant

-Prior to joining CASEL Rob was executive vice president, chief administrative officer, and superintendent at the Forum for Youth Investment in Washington, D.C.
+Prior to joining CASEL, Rob was executive vice president, chief administrative officer, and superintendent-in-residence at the Forum for Youth Investment in Washington, D.C.
 In those roles Rob worked with staff as well as community, state, and federal constituents to build their capacity in ensuring that all young people they serve will be Ready by 21®: ready for college, work and life.

 Prior to serving as a superintendent, Rob was a high school teacher and administrator, an elementary school principal, and a district leader in several positions.
 He was a founding board member of Georgetown Divide Ready by 21® Inc. and the El Dorado County Community Health Center.
 He also has served on the board of the El Dorado County Western Slope Boys and Girls Club and as Chair of San Francisco Bay Inner City Outings.
 Rob earned a bachelor’s degree in applied physics and information sciences at the University of California, San Diego, along with a teaching credential from the University of California, Berkeley.
 He obtained a master’s degree in educational leadership from California State University, Hayward.